UK University Rankings 2026: Compare Top Universities & Courses

 3. Check “Value-Added” Scores

-These scores (e.g., The Guardian’s) show how a university improves student outcomes relative to entry grades.
+These scores (e.g., those from The Guardian) demonstrate how a university enhances student outcomes compared to entry grades.
 A high score suggests strong teaching impact.

 Red Flags to Avoid